ossessentials/slides-template/README.md

 On Debian or Ubuntu:

-* sudo apt install make texlive
+* sudo apt install make texlive-full

 On openSUSE